 "There is a passage at the end of Lolita which is not a part of the novel, but is Nabokov's reflection on the writing of the novel, in which he claims that writing about Lolita during the tennis game is one of the secret 'subliminal coordinates by means of which the book is plotted,'" Kuzmanovich wrote via email.

-The passage revolves around Lolita's tennis prowess, which so enthralls Humbert that he practically wallows in battery acid at the knowledge he would see her play no more.
-"That I could have had all her strokes, all her enchantments, immortalized in segments of celluloid, makes me moan to-day with frustration," he laments.
+The passage revolves around Lolita's tennis prowess, which so enthrals Humbert that he practically wallows in battery acid at the knowledge he would see her play no more.
+"That I could have had all her strokes, all her enchantments, immortalised in segments of celluloid, makes me moan to-day with frustration," he laments.
 Her physical perfection stirs him to arousal, and he becomes obsessed with it (a dark mirror of Wallace's yearning for the perfect i.e. blank mind.)

 "There was nothing to chose between her forehand and backhand drives:" Humbert writes, "they were mirror images of one another—my very loins still tingle with those pistol retorts repeated by crisp echoes and Electra's cries."